 In the corporate boss's rooms, you might hear things like--

-'Don't apply your brains.
+'Don't argue.
 I am the boss here, do what I say!'

 Creative people in the organisation blame it on their bosses.
 Bosses don't want to experiment.
 They don't want failures.
 Who has the time to play around when the project is behind targets?